isc-projects/bind9/bin/delv/delv.rst

 .. option:: -q name

    This option sets the query name to ``name``.
-While the query name can be specified without using the ``-q`` option, it is sometimes necessary to disambiguate names from types or classes (for example, when looking up the name "ns", which could be misinterpreted as the type NS, or "ch", which could be misinterpreted as class CH).
+While the query name can be specified without using the :option:`-q` option, it is sometimes necessary to disambiguate names from types or classes (for example, when looking up the name "ns", which could be misinterpreted as the type NS, or "ch", which could be misinterpreted as class CH).